RocHack/rochako/README.md

 The command line conversation interface can be enabled by setting `cli` to `true` in `config.coffee`, or by passing `-` as the first argument when running the bot (`./main.coffee -`).

+Each line the CLI recieves on stdin is read and the response printed in a line to stdout.

 ngrams
 ------